mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 ## 1. Starting point

-We start with this basic setup
+We start with this basic setup:

 <ConcentricSquares class="base" />